HaydenDekker/doorsng-report-api/README.md

-Implement your project specific configuration in application.properties Run DOORSAccessTest.java, DOORSDataExtractTests.java and see what happens.
+Implement your project specific configuration in application.properties, Run DOORSAccessTest.java, DOORSDataExtractTests.java and see what happens.